Food, Beverage, Lodging, Pool, Mobile Home Park/Recreational Camping Area and Youth Camp Licensing

 Horizon Environmental Health is responsible for licensing designated food/beverage, lodging, pool, mobile home parks, recreational camping, and youth camp establishments in Douglas and Pope Counties.
 After initial application, all licenses are renewed on an annual basis (with the exception of Special Event licenses which are issued on an as-needed basis).
 All licenses expire on December 31 of the year in which they were issued.
 Licenses are NOT transferable between owners or locations.

-- Contact one of the licensed sanitarians for a consultation PRIOR to any change of ownership or new construction.
+1. Contact one of the licensed sanitarians for a consultation PRIOR to any change of ownership or new construction/remodel.

 What information will I need to complete the license application?

-You will need the basic information such as establishment name, establishment location (actual physical address), owner/corporation name, mailing address, phone numbers, worker’s compensation insurance information, and your State of Minnesota Tax ID number and Federal Tax ID number, or your social security number if you do not have a tax ID number.
-Worker’s compensation insurance information and tax ID number are required information by Minnesota law.
+You will need the basic information such as establishment name, establishment location (actual physical address), owner/corporation name, mailing address, phone numbers, worker’s compensation insurance information, and your State of Minnesota Tax ID number and Federal Tax ID number, or your social security number if you do not have a State of Minnesota tax ID number.
+Workers’ compensation insurance information and tax ID numbers are information we are required to collect by Minnesota law.

 If you are applying for a food license, you will need your Certified Food Manager information.